 GHGs occur from both natural processes and human activities.
 GHGs trap heat in the atmosphere, the accumulation of which influences the long-term range of average atmospheric temperatures.
 Scientific evidence indicates a trend of increasing global temperature over the past century due to an increase in GHG emissions resulting from human activities.
-Climate change is anticipated to produce negative economic and social consequences across the globe.
-Predictions of long-term impacts resulting from climate change include sea level rise, changing weather patterns with increases in the severity of storms and droughts, changes to local and regional ecosystems, and a reduction in winter snowpack.
-In California, climate change effects are anticipated to include exacerbation of air quality problems, a reduction in municipal water supply from the Sierra snowpack, a rise in sea level that would displace coastal businesses and residences, damage to marine and terrestrial ecosystems, and an increase in the incidence of infectious diseases, asthma, and other human health problems (California's Fourth Climate Change Assessment 2018).
+Predictions of long-term impacts resulting from GHG emissions include sea level rise, changing weather patterns with increases in the severity of storms and droughts, changes to local and regional ecosystems, and a reduction in winter snowpack.

-The most common GHG emissions occurring as a result of natural processes and human activities include carbon dioxide (CO_2), methane (CH_4), and nitrous oxide (N_2O).
+The most common GHG emissions occurring as a result of natural processes and human activities include carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O).
 Emissions of fluorinated gases (hydrofluorocarbons and perfluorocarbons) and sulfur hexafluoride occur primarily as a result of human activity.
 GHGs have varying global warming potential (GWP).
-GWP is a measure of how much energy the emissions of 1 ton of a gas absorbs over a given period of time (usually 100 years), relative to the emissions of 1 ton of CO_2 (U.S. Environmental Protection Agency, 2024).
-The reference gas for GWP is CO_2 ; therefore, CO_2 has a GWP of 1.
-Other common GHGs that result from human activity include CH_4 , which is estimated to have a GWP of 27 to 30 over 100 years; and N_2O , which has a GWP of 273.
+GWP is a measure of how much energy the emissions of 1 ton of a gas absorbs over a given period of time (usually 100 years), relative to the emissions of 1 ton of CO2 (U.S. Environmental Protection Agency, 2024).
+The reference gas for GWP is CO2; therefore, CO2 has a GWP of 1.
+Other common GHGs that result from human activity include CH4, which is estimated to have a GWP of 27 to 30 over 100 years; and N2O, which has a GWP of 273.